janus-idp/backstage-plugins/plugins/ocm/README.md

 1. Import the cluster `Resource` entity provider into the `catalog` plugin in the `packages/backend/src/plugins/catalog.ts` file.
 The scheduler also needs to be configured.
 Two configurations are possible here:

-   - **Method 1**: If the scheduler is configured inside the `app-config.yaml` via the schedule config key shown below:
+   - **Method 1**: If the scheduler is configured inside the `app-config.yaml` using the schedule config key as follows:

      ```yaml title="app-config.yaml"
      catalog: